 Saturday David took Mum and Greg around Melbourne while I was in class.
 I’m still not too sure what they were up to, I know they went to Laurent for some afternoon tea and did a lot of walking.
 Mum’s dogs were barking (Aussie for her feet were sore, I don’t get it either) when I finally caught up with them.

-Saturday we went to Werribee Open Range Zoo to show Greg around.
+Saturday we went to Werribee Open Range Zoo to show Greg some attractions.
 We skipped the first couple of tour buses and opted to walk around the zoo first.
 Worked out great cause on our tour the rhinos were so close to the track and even passed in front of our bus.
 It was awesome.

 I still have to get there and spend a while trying to get some better pics of the hippos they can be hard to get, though my friend Kathryn has shown it can be done.
 Thankfully our Friends of the Zoos membership lets us go in and out at will so I’ll eventually get the shots I’d like to see.